ahmetardal/DisableSubviews/README.md

 ## What

-A handy NSView category for disabling & enabling views in Cocoa apps.
+A handy NSView category for disabling & enabling UI elements in Cocoa apps.

 Questions and comments are welcome - http://twitter.com/ardalahmet or ardalahmet(at)gmail.com